-Pepper Flow stores all past versions of a document, including all the annotations added to that document version.
-A document’s versions can be seen when you click History in the bottom toolbar of the Viewer.
+Pepper Flow stores all past versions of a document, including annotations associated with each version.
+View document versions by clicking "History" in the bottom toolbar of the Viewer.

-Minor version numbers are connected with a document’s changes.
-A minor version number advances when the document has been modified in the review stage of an approval job (ex. fixing a typo) but the job has not yet been completed.
-For example, document 1.1’s final vote was amend and resubmit.
-When the content owner amends the document and resubmits it for another review, the document’s version number will change to 1.2.
+A minor version number advances when a document is modified during an approval job.
+For example, a reviewer finds a typo in version 1.1 of a document and votes amend and resubmit.
+When the content owner amends the document and resubmits it for review, the document’s version number will change to 1.2.